John McLean: Early years

 McLean was born in Morris County, New Jersey, the son of Fergus McLean and Sophia Blackford.
 After living in a succession of frontier towns, namely Morgantown, Virginia, Nicholasville, Kentucky, and Maysville, Kentucky, his family settled in Ridgeville, Warren County, Ohio in 1797.
 There, McLean received his formal education and developed his interest in law, later graduating from Harvard in 1806.
 It can be argued that his anti-slavery views also began to form at this time, given his upbringing as an evangelical Methodist with a focus on egalitarianism.
-However, while living in Ohio, Mclean was recorded in the 1820 United States census as owning at least one slave.
 His brother William was also a successful Ohio politician.

 McLean studied law and was admitted to the bar in 1807.
 That same year, he founded The Western Star, a weekly newspaper at Lebanon, the Warren County seat.
 In 1810, Mclean transferred ownership of the Star to his brother Nathaniel and hung up his shingle, beginning to practice law as an individual lawyer for the first time.
 He was elected to the U.S. House for the Thirteenth and Fourteenth Congresses, serving from March 4, 1813, until he resigned in 1816 to take a seat on the Ohio Supreme Court, to which he had been elected on February 17, 1816, replacing William W. Irvin.